jamesSaporito/NixieClock/README.md

 # Nixie Clock Overview

 This is a nixie tube clock that tells basic time.
-Two pushbuttons are used to set the time, one for the hour and the other for the minute, and a mechanical switch turns the tubes on and off.
+Two push buttons are used to set the time, one for the hour and the other for the minute, and a mechanical switch turns the tubes on and off.

 More info about [Nixie Tubes](https://en.wikipedia.org/wiki/Nixie_tube).

 # Core Components

-The tubes used are four IN-12A, which require ~170V DC to illuminate.
+Four IN-12A nixie tubes are used, which require ~170V DC to illuminate.
 The [NCH8200HV](https://omnixie.com/products/nch8200hv-nixie-hv-power-module) is used to generate this voltage.
 The mechanical switch cuts power from this module, which allows the tubes to be turned off.